gigasquid/gigasquid.github.io/source/_posts/2018-06-03-meet-clojure-mxnet-ndarray.markdown

 - All
 - Clojure
 - Deep Learning
+- MXNet
 ---

 {% img https://cdn-images-1.medium.com/max/800/1*OoqsrMD7JzXAvRUGx_8_fg.jpeg %}

-This is the beginning of a series of blog posts to get to know the [Apache MXNet](https://mxnet.apache.org/) Deep Learning project and the new Clojure library [clojure-mxnet](https://github.com/gigasquid/clojure-mxnet).
+This is the beginning of a series of blog posts to get to know the [Apache MXNet](https://mxnet.apache.org/) Deep Learning project and the new Clojure language binding [clojure-package](https://github.com/apache/incubator-mxnet/tree/master/contrib/clojure-package)

 MXNet is a first class, modern deep learning library that AWS has officially picked as its chosen library.
 It supports multiple languages on a first class basis and is incubating as an Apache project.